nightgrey/aseprite-move-it/README.md

 An Aseprite extension that adds common keyboard shortcuts to nudge, push and move selected layers - without masking or using your mouse.

+> **Why?**
-Explanation: **As far as I saw** (I really hope I didn't overlook this: D), using [arrow keys] key with or without CTRL does not move the selected layers - this only works if they are masked.
-This extension adds this behavior and handles nested layers and groups as you'd expect.
-Additionally, it adds one "move" action - Move to origin.
+> **As far as I'm aware** (I really hope I didn't overlook something obvious, I tried! : D), using [arrow keys] key with or without CTRL does not move the selected layers - this only works if they are masked.
+>
+> This extension adds this behavior and handles nested layers and groups as you'd expect.
+Additionally, it adds "Move to origin".

 ## Installation